vic-ma/howtodismantle.github.io/_posts/2024-09-23-Enhancing-Lean-Management-Automated-Safety-Cross-Integration-via-SAP-and-Peakboard.md

 ---
 A [safety cross](https://www.google.com/search?q=what+is+a+sfety+cross&rlz=1C1GEWG_deDE994DE994&oq=what+is+a+sfety+cross&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTILCAEQABgNGBMYgAQyCwgCEAAYDRgTGIAEMgsIAxAAGA0YExiABDILCAQQABgNGBMYgAQyCwgFEAAYDRgTGIAEMgsIBhAAGA0YExiABDILCAcQABgNGBMYgAQyCggIEAAYDRgTGB4yCggJEAAYExgWGB7SAQgzNDMwajBqNKgCALACAQ&sourceid=chrome&ie=UTF-8) is one of the most common methods for visualizing safety in lean manufacturing.

-The cross typically consists of 31 rectangles, representing the 31 days in a month.
-When an accident happens, the corresponding day is colored orange for light accidents, and red for more severe accidents.
-When there are no accidents, we paint the rectangle green.
+The cross typically consists of 31 rectangles, which represent the 31 days in a month.
+Each day, the corresponding rectangle is colored in, according to what happened:
+* **Green** - No accident
+* **Orange** - Light accident
+* **Red** - Severe accident

-So ideally, at the end of the month, the whole cross should only have green rectangles.
+So ideally, at the end of the month, the whole cross should be green.
 That's what managers want to see.

 Typically, the cross is colored manually.
 But of course, we can do better.
-This article is about how to fill a digital safety cross automatically, from data taken from the SAP HR module.
+In this article, we discuss how to fill a digital safety cross automatically, with data taken from the SAP HR module.
 And there's absolutely no changes or additions necessary in SAP.
 Anyone can download the demo PBMX, put in their credentials, and start right away.
-It's out-of-the-box with literally any SAP system.
+It's an out-of-the-box solution with literally any SAP system.

 ## The SAP side

 The basic idea is that every accident that happens in production causes an absence record in SAP HR.
-When it's a minor accident, that employee will be absent for one or two days.
-When it's a bigger accident, the employee will be absent for three or more days.
+If the employee is absent for one or two days, then it's a minor accident.
+If the employee is absent for three or more days, then it's a major accident.

 HR data in SAP is organized into "info types."
 These info types have numbers.
 The info type we're looking for has the number 2001.
 But we need an additional filter for the subtype.
 In our case, the subtype is 0270, which stands for industrial accidents.